LekoArts/gatsby-starter-portfolio-cara/README.md

 ## Why?

-If you want to quickly bootstrap a design/photography portfolio or use it as a foundation for your personal site the *gatsby-starter-portfolio* is a perfect fit for you!
+If you want to quickly bootstrap a design/photography portfolio or use it as a foundation for your personal site, the starters in *gatsby-starter-portfolio* are a perfect fit for you!
 The project's goal is to offer minimalistic and fast websites.

 I hope you like my starters and create something awesome!
-To see some of my work you can visit my [website](https://www.lekoarts.de) or support me on [Patreon](https://www.patreon.com/lekoarts) to get some neat rewards (4K images, project files, tutorial insights).
-Every pledge on Patreon helps me creating more free starters!
+To see some of my work, you can visit my [website](https://www.lekoarts.de) or support me on [Patreon](https://www.patreon.com/lekoarts) to get some neat rewards (4K images, project files, tutorial insights).
+Every pledge on Patreon helps me create more free starters!

-Also check out the other *gatsby-starter-portfolio*:
+Also, check out the other themes for *gatsby-starter-portfolio*:
 - [gatsby-starter-portfolio-emma](https://github.com/LeKoArts/gatsby-starter-portfolio-emma)
 - [gatsby-starter-portfolio-emilia](https://github.com/LeKoArts/gatsby-starter-portfolio-emilia)
 - [gatsby-starter-portfolio-bella](https://github.com/LeKoArts/gatsby-starter-portfolio-bella)